 Workshops in creative writing are offered in poetry, fiction, creative nonfiction, and writing for young adults.
-In literature, we offer a regular rotation of courses from ancient myth to the 21st century in both British and American contexts; each semester we offer special topics classes like African American poets since 1965, Science Fiction, New York School, and Pop Fiction.
+In literature, we offer a regular rotation of courses from Greco-Roman myth to the 21st century in both British and American contexts; each semester we offer courses with topics ranging from African American poets since 1965, Science Fiction, New York School, to Pop Fiction.
 Students may also take courses in journalism (offered through the department) and book art.

 The classes in the English Department are small and rely on discussion among the students.
 We have a lively community-oriented population who get involved in the literary activities at Mills.
 The Place for Writers and the Contemporary Writers Series support our curriculum with publishing workshops and author presentations.
 The Walrus Literary Journal is an annual Mills College publication which includes "wonderful, whacky, weird, witty, and whimsical poetry, prose, and art from the Bay Area and beyond.
 Undergraduate students collect submissions, conduct blind readings, design the layout, and choose artwork during the first weeks of the fall semester.
 By the spring, they have taken the best, most intriguing work and given it a home.
 The Walrus reaches out to the Bay Area community at large, seeking work most recently from such local writers and artists as Sharon Coleman, Barry Ebner, Michelle Tea, and Diane DiPrima.
 The staff also publishes works created by Mills professors, such as Stephen Ratcliffe, Elmaz Abinader, Chana Bloch, and Truong Tran.
 Any questions regarding The Walrus can be emailed to firstname.lastname@example.org.

 Our faculty are published writers and critics, and each year we enhance our program by having important visiting writers teach some of our courses.
 Our most recent distinguished writers include: Achy Obejas, Faith Adiele, Daniel Alarcón, Marc Bamuthi Joseph, Micheline Aharonian Marcom, Miranda Mellis, and Truong Tran.

 The department also offers graduate work leading to a master of arts in English and American literature or a master of fine arts in creative writing and in book art and creative writing.
 For information on these graduate programs, see the Graduate Catalog.